 There is nothing worse than biting in a dry sandwich.
 Spreads add flavour, moisture or creaminess to a sandwich.
 Mustard and mayo are standards, but give these other condiments a go - pesto, BBQ sauce, hummus, chutney, aioli, salsa, guacamole or ricotta.

 One of the secrets to a fabulous sandwich is lightly spreading butter to the bread before adding the other ingredients.
 It seals the bread by absorbing moisture from the other ingredients.
 No more soggy sandwiches!

 Don’t be afraid to use lots of herbs and vegetables in your sandwich.
-Whether it’s fresh or roasted, it will add extra flavour, colour and crunch to your sandwich.
+Whether it’s fresh, roasted or grilled, it will add extra flavour, colour and crunch to your sandwich.
 And don’t forget to season your vegetables!
 Salt or pepper can bring all the flavours together.